-The hearing of the Building Bridges Initiative case starts on March 11 at Milimani High Court.
+The hearing of the Building Bridges Initiative (BBI) case starts on March 11, 2020 at Milimani High Court.

-President Uhuru Kenyatta and former Premier Raila Odinga on March 9, 2018, made a nine-point agenda, after the disputed 2017 elections.
-It led to the formation of the BBI to Unity Advisory Taskforce.
+President Uhuru Kenyatta and former Premier Raila Odinga on March 9, 2018, after the disputed 2017 presidential elections, made a nine-point agenda that led to the formation of the BBI to Unity Advisory Taskforce.

-Neither Uhuru, Raila nor Kinyua has provided information on how they chose the team and its two joint secretaries.
+Neither Uhuru, Raila nor Kinyua had provided information on how they chose the team and its two joint secretaries.

 “The process of choosing the members was secretive, corrupt and not subjected to the thresholds set in the Constitution and legislation for appointment to the public office,” the petition says.